Our voices are loudest closer to home

 We the Voters: Run Rep Run: This short film profiles state Rep. Juana Matias, a 29-year-old resident of Lawrence, MA, during her campaign.
 Matias, who speaks passionately about her decision to run for office, is now Massachusetts’s first Latina state representative.

-KQED Learning: Students Share Personal Stories about Election Issues: Examples from youth writers about sharing their thoughts about issues that matter to them.
+KQED Education: Students Share Personal Stories about Election Issues: Examples from youth writers about sharing their thoughts about issues that matter to them.

-KQED’s The Lowdown: A resource to bring the newsroom to the classroom with articles, videos, interactive graphics and lesson plans.
+KQED’s The Lowdown archive: A resource to bring the newsroom to the classroom with articles, videos, interactive graphics and lesson plans.
 Frequent updates and an easily searchable archive make this a resource for students as well as educators.

 Generation Citizen: Beyond the Ballot lesson plans and youth civic action toolkit encourages conversation and action around issues both in and out of the classroom.